 Organisations that regularly implement project-based work agree that training courses for project managers are not just important, but essential.
 The field of project management is ever-changing, and to keep up with new approaches and methods, it is necessary to ensure that project management skills are always as up to date as possible.

 For this reason, training should, in an ideal world, be ongoing so that organisations build a strong project management capability that ensures the consistently successful delivery of projects.

-But, of course we don’t live in an ideal world – there are all sorts of reasons why a company may not prioritise training: an economic downturn is the obvious one but also, as we are experiencing right now in the UK and across the world the corona virus pandemic.
+But, of course we don’t live in an ideal world – there are all sorts of reasons why a company may not prioritise training: an economic downturn is the obvious one but also, unexpected events such as the corona virus pandemic.

 On a more practical level finding the time to embark on a training course can also be difficult for project managers with a busy role that can demand a significant amount of attention.
 When you move from one project straight to another, there can be no time to attend courses that require classroom attendance.